gipfeli-io/documentation/docs/architecture/api.md

 This approach has the following benefits:

-* A user gets immediate feedback whether their images can be saved or not.
+* A user gets immediate feedback whether their files can be saved or not.
-* A user can still upload images and, before they actually submit the whole `Tour`, can still decide to drop some images.
-If so, it's just the UUIDs that are not sent and no relation is made.
+* A user can still upload files and, before they actually submit the whole `Tour`, can still decide to drop some files.
+If so, it's just the UUIDs that are not sent and no relation to a `Tour` on the previously updated file is made.
-* The backend can easily see which images do not have a relation to a `Tour` and can be deleted from the CloudStorage;
+* The backend can easily see which files do not have a relation to a `Tour` and can be deleted from the CloudStorage;
   e.g. via a Cronjob that periodically checks for missing relations and asks CloudStorage to remove these files.

 The only drawback is that we use storage that may not be needed (e.g. if a user drops several images into the form and then does not save the tour).
-However, given that the storage is very cheap and we limit the image size to 2MB, this can be neglected.
+However, given that the storage is very cheap and we limit the file size to 2MB, this can be neglected.

 ### Cleaning up

-As mentioned above, not all uploaded and stored images may be linked to a tour.
-Furthermore, when a user deletes a tour, the images are not immediately deleted, because this might take some time.
+As mentioned above, not all uploaded and stored files may be linked to a tour.
+Furthermore, when a user deletes a tour, the files are not immediately deleted, because this might take some time.
 Instead, the relation to the deleted `Tour` is set to `NULL`.
+The same also holds true if a user is deleted - since their tours are deleted, the `Tour` relation on all their files is set to `NULL` as well as the user relation.

-In order to clean up, the backend has a special API path, `GET api/media/clean-up-images` that finds all `Image` objects in the database that either have no relation to a `User` (meaning the user is deleted) or no relation to a `Tour` (meaning the tour is deleted) and are older than 1 day (this is required because if a user is in the process of uploading an image, it may not yet have a relation to a tour, but it should not yet be deleted).
+In order to clean up, the backend has a special API path, `GET api/media/clean-up-media` that finds all media objects in the database that either have

+* no relation to a `User` (meaning the user is deleted) or
+* no relation to a `Tour`(meaning the tour is deleted) **and** are older than 1 day (this is required because if a user is in the process of uploading a file, it may not yet have a relation to a tour, but it should not yet be deleted).

 Objects that fulfill this criteria are then deleted from the storage and the database and an email with clean up statistics is sent to the defined administrators.

-This is endpoint is (weakly) protected by a simple bearer token that is defined as an environment variable.
-This is sufficient (eventhough insecure) because this endpoint does not expose anything sensitive.
+This endpoint is (weakly) protected by a simple bearer token that is defined as an environment variable.
+This is sufficient (even-though insecure) because this endpoint does not expose anything sensitive.
 Furthermore, the token is chosen to be a long, randomized string and as SSL connections are enforced, the Authorization header is encrypted.

-In staging and production, this endpoint is triggered via a Cloud Scheduler task and runs once daily.
+In staging and production, this endpoint is triggered via a Cloud Scheduler task and runs once daily at 4 o'clock in the morning.